Kolten Wong Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.93 team ERA ranks 12th among all MLB pitching staffs.
+- The Blue Jays have the 11th-ranked team ERA across all MLB pitching staffs (3.77).

-- The Blue Jays rank 19th in baseball in home runs allowed (31 total, 1.2 per game).
+- Blue Jays pitchers combine to allow 31 total home runs at a rate of 1.1 per game (to rank 17th in the league).

-- Gausman makes the start for the Blue Jays, his sixth of the season.
-He is 2-2 with a 2.84 ERA and 41 strikeouts through 31 2/3 innings pitched.
+- The Blue Jays are sending Bassitt (3-2) to the mound to make his sixth start of the season.
+He is 3-2 with a 4.82 ERA and 21 strikeouts in 28 2/3 innings pitched.

-- The righty's most recent time out was on Sunday against the New York Yankees, when he tossed seven scoreless innings while allowing three hits.
+- The righty last appeared on Monday against the Chicago White Sox, when he went 6 1/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.